linnstrand/my-react-notes/React.md

 ## Rendering

 The calling of the component as a function.
+Re-rendering does not always mean repainting of the browser DOM.

 - Triggers: Initial render, change of state, change of ancestors' state.
   - Changing state causes re-rendering of the component and its children.